Rob Knox: Harry Potter

 In 2007, casting began for the role of Marcus Belby in Harry Potter and the Half-Blood Prince, the film adaptation of British author J. K. Rowling's best-selling novel and the sixth installment of the Harry Potter film series.

 Knox posthumously appeared in Harry Potter and the Half-Blood Prince (2009).

 Although his character does not appear in the seventh novel, Knox had signed on to reprise his role as Marcus Belby in the production of Harry Potter and the Deathly Hallows.

-Death

-Murder
+Murder and aftermath

-Knox died at the age of 18 after he was stabbed outside the Metro Bar in Sidcup, Southeast London, on 24 May 2008.
+Knox was stabbed to death at the age of 18 outside the Metro Bar in Sidcup, Southeast London, on 24 May 2008.
 He had intervened in a fight to protect his 17-year-old brother Jamie, who was being threatened by a man armed with two kitchen knives.
-Warner Bros. released a statement concerning his death: "We are all shocked and saddened by this news and at this time our sympathies are with his family".
+Warner Bros. released a statement concerning his death: "We are all shocked and saddened by this news and at this time our sympathies are with his family."